robert17/iotf-rtd/docs/applications/libraries/nodejs.rst

 ----

-Connecting to the Internet of Things Foundation
+Connecting to the IoT Platform
 ----------------------------------------------------

-Connect to the Internet of Things Foundation by calling the *connect* function.
+Connect to the IoT Platform by calling the *connect* function.

 .. code:: javascript